py-why/causal-learn/docs/source/search_methods_index/Causal discovery methods based on constrained functional causal models/lingam.rst

 Returns
 """"""""""""""""""""""""""""""""""""

+**model.causal_order_**: array-like, shape (n_features).
+The causal order of fitted model, where n_features is the number of features.

 **model.adjacency_matrix_**: array-like, shape (n_features, n_features).
 The adjacency matrix B of fitted model, where n_features is the number of features.
-Set np.nan if order is unknown.